peterlacko/gooddata-ui/docs/result_specification.md

 }
 ```

-For more examples, sign up to [Live Examples](examples.md) and watch the Network tab in your browser's Developer console.
+For more examples, sign up to the Live Examples and watch the Network tab in your browser's Developer console.
 You may also experiment by sending your own `resultSpec`s: for example, use the [Postman application](https://www.getpostman.com/apps).

 ## Totals